| Title: | Plot Data on Oceanographic Maps using 'ggplot2' |

 Logical indicating whether the pixelated contours should be smoothed.
 Uses the smooth_ksmooth function. |

-argument can be used to remove the pixelated contours, but often increases file size.
+The drop.crumbs and remove.holes arguments can be used to make the resulting object smaller in file size.
+The smooth argument can be used to remove the pixelated contours, but often increases file size.
 Note also that using this option will bias the contours with respect to real world.

 An sf object containing the depth polygons.
-Uses same projection than bathy
+Uses same projection than bathy (see CRS).

 Mikko Vihtakari